stephenchu530/How-to-Train-a-Smartcab/README.md

 ### Installation

-To run the project locally, requires:
+To run the project locally, it requires:
 - **Python 2.7**
 - **Pygames**

-To view the project report locally, requires:
+To view the project report locally, it requires:
 - **Anaconda Jupyter**

-To install locally download or clone this repository:
+To install locally, download or clone this repository:

 `$ git clone https://github.com/stephenchu530/Train-a-Smartcab.git`